The church had been growing steadily for five years in Jerusalem, in numbers, in spiritual maturity, in power, and in diversity.

 Peter and John, so often the leaders and forerunners among the disciples, were sent to investigate.
 When they arrived in Samaria, there was no question Jesus was at work among His beloved ones, and they joyfully acknowledged the Samaritans had been given the same gospel, the same faith and the same baptism.
 Now, Peter prayed they might receive the same Holy Spirit, being joined into the one church, the one body of Christ.

-But, imagine Simon’s crushing disappointment when he did not receive the same rush of power and spiritual insight all those around him were experiencing with the baptism of the Spirit.
+But, imagine Simon the sorcerer’s crushing disappointment when he did not receive the same rush of power and spiritual insight all those around him were experiencing with the baptism of the Spirit.
 What had always made him special, his renowned metaphysical potency, now seemed like parlor tricks compared to the work of the Holy Spirit.
 Envy began to seethe, like a dark flame, a craving stirred, and Simon found himself growing near desperate to have that spiritual energy, whatever it cost him.

 And so, plans to exterminate the church actually led to a huge increase in the church, proving God’s purpose is never frustrated.